Baked Chicken Leg Quarters

 • Olive oil.
 Good ‘ol olive oil is my trusty companion when I want a gorgeous and golden-baked exterior.
 You can use unsalted butter or another mild-flavored oil.

 • Seasonings.
-I seasoned the chicken with a blend of brown sugar, paprika, salt, black pepper, thyme, garlic powder, and onion powder.
+I use a simple blend of brown sugar, paprika, salt, black pepper, thyme, garlic powder, and onion powder.
+The brown sugar may seem unusual, but don’t skip it.
+When I tested the recipe without it, the skin browned but never developed the same golden, caramelized finish.

 patting dry raw chicken leg quarters.